qhgogogo/han-qiu-hydrolab/_pages/cv.md

 3. Niu, Jie, William J. Riley, Chaopeng Shen, Han Qiu, MingXia Xu.
 Harnessing Deep Learning for Precise Mapping and Analysis of Worldwide River Obstructions, submitted to Nature Communications, in review.
 2. Qianfeng Wang and Han Qiu *.
 Climate sensitivity plays a key role in shaping the global patterns of tree responses to extreme drought.
 Submitted to Global Change Biology, in review.
 1. Qiu, Han*, Amor V.M.
 Ines and David Hyndman.
 Evaluating hydrologic responses of a process based hydrologic model to GCM downscaled climatology using NHMM method.
 Submitted to Journal of hydrology, in review.

 MANUSCRIPTS IN PREPARATION
-Qiu Han* and David Hyndman.
+4.Qiu Han* and David Hyndman.
 A Hybrid Process-Based and Deep Learning Model for Urban Flood Modeling: Application to the Dallas–Fort Worth Metroplex.
-Qiu Han*, Gautam Bisht, Lingcheng Li, Donghui Xu.
+3.Qiu Han*, Gautam Bisht, Lingcheng Li, Donghui Xu.
 Impacts of lateral subsurface flow on water and energy partitioning in a k-scale ELMv2.0: A case study in the Upper Colorado Watershed.
-Qiu, Han, Gautam Bisht and Xingyuan Chen.
+2.Qiu, Han, Gautam Bisht and Xingyuan Chen.
 Developing integrated surface-subsurface flow and reactive transport processes in the high performance subsurface reactive flow and transport model PFLOTRAN.
-Qiu, Han, Jie Niu.
+1.Qiu, Han, Jie Niu.
 Deep learning informed multi-objective optimization of a process based hydrologic model and the implication of parameter equifinality.

-CONFERENCE, PRESENTATIONS AND INVITED TALKS

 Conference, Presentations and Invited Talks
 ======